elastic/TSDB-migration-test-kit/sample/README.md

 copy_from_data_stream(client, data_stream_name)
 ```

-After the document have been placed to the TSDB index, two things can happen:
+After the documents have been placed to the TSDB index, two things can happen:
 1. A message similar to this one is displayed:
 ```console
 Copying documents from .ds-metrics-docker.cpu-default-2023.06.08-000001 to tsdb-index-enabled...